creativetimofficial/soft-ui-dashboard-react/README.md

 During the development of this dashboard, we have used many existing resources from awesome developers.
 We want to thank them for providing their tools open source:

-- [Material-UI](https://mui.com/) - React components for faster and easier web development.
+- [MUI](https://mui.com/) - The React UI library for faster and easier web development.
 - [React Countup](https://github.com/glennreyes/react-countup) - A lightweight React component that can be used to quickly create animations that display numerical data in a more interesting way.
-- [React ChartJS 2](http://reactchartjs.github.io/react-chartjs-2/#/) - Simple yet flexible React charting for designers & developers
+- [React ChartJS 2](http://reactchartjs.github.io/react-chartjs-2/#/) - Simple yet flexible React charting for designers & developers.
 - [ChromaJS](https://gka.github.io/chroma.js/) - A small-ish zero-dependency JavaScript library for all kinds of color conversions and color scales.
+- [UUID](https://github.com/uuidjs/uuid) - JavaScript library for generating random id numbers.

 Let us know your thoughts below.
 And good luck with development!